Please Check Back – Follow Health Guidance

 Landfills, compost facilities, transfer stations, and renewable energy plants are cognizant of odor issues and strive to minimize odors.
 Proactive odor management is critical to the continued success and operation of these facilities.

-Register for SCS Engineers’ January webinar to learn more about the proactive strategies and practices you can implement at your critical solid waste facilities.
+If you missed the SCS Engineers’ January webinar, it’s not too late!
+To learn more about the proactive strategies and practices you can implement at your critical solid waste facilities.
 This free webinar will help you develop capabilities to assess the potential for odor issues and, by doing so, set realistic benchmarks toward cost-effective and meaningful mitigation measures.

 Our panelists bring comprehensive expertise to the table, including facility design and planning, technical experience in air quality compliance and pollutant dispersion and air measurement programs, atmospheric dispersion and transport of airborne pollutants, particularly in the area of complex terrain.
 They will provide decades of strategies, resources, and best practices and technologies based on successful solutions that help support your facility as you prepare for, and likely will, experience odor complaints.